 - 95. The purpose of the market forces factor (MFF) is to compensate providers for unavoidable cost differences in providing healthcare services.
 Unavoidable costs include variations in capital and building costs, business rates and labour costs. - 96.
 The MFF takes the form of an index.
 This allows a provider's location-specific costs to be compared with every other organisation.
 The index is constructed so that it always has a minimum value of 1.00.
 The MFF payment index operates as a multiplier to each unit of activity. - 97.
-Further information on the calculation and application of the MFF is provided in the supporting document, A guide to the market forces factor.
+Further information on the calculation and application of the MFF is provided in the supporting document, A guide to the market forces factor. - 98.
+For 2023/24, we updated the data used to calculate MFF values for each NHS provider.
+All MFF values are available in Annex A, tab 11.
+MFF values remain unchanged for 2024/25, apart from one value which has been updated to reflect a merger of two NHS providers (for details, see Annex A).

-17 Details available at https://digital.nhs.uk/services/national-casemix-office/downloads-groupers-andtools/costing---hrg4-2018-19-reference-costs-grouper
+20 Details available at https://digital.nhs.uk/services/national-casemix-office/downloads-groupers-andtools/costing---hrg4-2018-19-reference-costs-grouper

-For more details of the steps involved in setting prices, see Annex DpD.
+For more details of the steps involved in setting prices, see Annex D.

-- 98. For 2023/24, we have updated the data used to calculate MFF values for each NHS provider.
-All MFF values are available in Annex DpA, tab 11.
-MFF values would remain unchanged for 2024/25. - 99.
-The MFF value for independent sector providers is the MFF value of the NHS trust or foundation trust nearest to the location where the services are being provided. - 100.
+- 99. Updating the data used to calculate MFF values reduced the total amount of money that would have been paid through the MFF (if all activity was reimbursed using unit prices), with compensating increases in the prices.
+The resulting increase in 2023/24 prices, compared to using 2022/23 MFF values, was 0.52%.22 As there are no changes to data used to set MFF values for 2024/25, there are no adjustments to prices. - 100.
+The MFF value for independent sector providers is the MFF value of the NHS trust or foundation trust nearest to the location where the services are being provided. - 101.
 It is possible that, under its contract with a commissioner, a provider (A) may deliver some activity on a site belonging to a different provider (B) in a different location.
 A satellite clinic would be an example.
 In this instance, the relative MFFs of the two providers must be considered.
-Depending on how the service is staffed (whether with staff from provider A or from provider B) and on the balance between staff and other costs in the service concerned, it may be appropriate for the commissioner and provider A to agree to apply, for this particular service, the MFF of provider A, of provider B or a compromise between the two. - 101.
-Organisations merging or undergoing other organisational restructuring after the publication of the 2023/25 NHSPS will not have a new MFF set during the period covered by this payment scheme.
-For further guidance, see A guide to the market forces factor. - 102.
+Depending on how the service is staffed (whether with staff from provider A or from provider B) and on the balance between staff and other costs in the service concerned, it may be appropriate for the commissioner and provider A to agree to apply, for this particular service, the MFF of provider A, of provider B or a compromise between the two - 102.
+Organisations merging or undergoing other organisational restructuring after the publication of the 2023/25 NHSPS will not have a new MFF set during the period covered by this payment scheme without consultation.
+For further guidance, see A guide to the market forces factor. - 103.
 Providers should notify NHS England of any planned changes that might affect their MFF value.
 Please contact pricing@england.nhs.uk